Counterbalancing Learning and Strategic Incentives in Allocation Markets: Introduction

-We highlight the \textit{tension between agents' strategic incentives and the planner's learning goal}.
+Our results highlight the tension between agents' strategic incentives and the planner's learning goal.
 From the planner's perspective, agents' private signals contain valuable information about the unknown quality of the object.
 By increasing the number of collected data points, the planner can improve her confidence about the true quality of the object.
-Agents' strategic incentives, however, impose a constraint on the maximum size of the batch that allows the truthful elicitation of agents' signals: as the batch size increases, the chance to be pivotal decreases which in turn reduces the incentive for an agent with a negative signal to be truthful.
-Our proposed voting mechanisms enable the planner to crowdsource agents' private information in a simple, truthful, and effective manner.
+Agents' incentives, however, impose a constraint on the maximum size of the batch that allows the truthful elicitation of agents' signals: as the batch size increases, the chance of an agent's reported signal to be pivotal decreases, thereby reducing the incentive for an agent with a negative signal to report it truthfully.
+Our proposed batching mechanisms enable the planner to crowdsource agents' private information in a simple, truthful, and effective manner.

-\textbf{Related literature.} Our model draws upon seminal social learning papers \cite{banerjee1992simple, bikhchandani1992theory, smith2000pathological} and their extensions in various game structures \citep{Acemoglu2010,Eyster2013,Mossel2015,Arieli2019}.
-Several empirical studies also examine social learning in organ allocation settings \citep{Zhang2010, de2020herding}.
-However, none of these works consider the existence of a planner that controls the flow of information.
-Furthermore, our proposed mechanism is inspired by the voting literature (e.g., \citep{Condorcet1785, Austen-Smith96}); our notion of correctness is adopted from \cite{arieli2018one}.
-Finally, our paper is loosely connected to information design (e.g., \citep{kamenica2011bayesian, rayo2010optimal, papanastasiou2017crowdsourcing,che2015optimal}) and Bayesian exploration (e.g., \citep{kremer2014implementing, immorlica2018incentivizing, mansour2016bayesian, glazer2021wisdom, immorlica2019bayesian}).
-In contrast to our model, this literature does generally not consider an underlying social learning process.
-We include an extended overview of the related literature in Appendix~\ref{appendix: related_lit}.
+\textbf{Related literature.} Our model builds upon the classic social learning problem introduced by \citet{banerjee1992simple} and \citet{bikhchandani1992theory}.
+These seminal papers demonstrate that when agents receive binary signals about an object's quality and observe the actions of previous agents, information cascades—a phenomenon where agents disregard their private information and follow the actions of others—inevitably occur.
+Subsequent research has extended these findings to general signal distributions \citep{smith2000pathological} and more complex game structures, such as networks \citep{Acemoglu2010, Mossel2015}, multidimensional learning \citep{Arieli2019}, monopoly pricing \citep{crapis2017monopoly, papanastasiou2017dynamic}, and online reviews \citep{besbes2018information, acemoglu2017fast}.

+However, these works do not consider the presence of a central planner who can control the information flow and optimize a global objective, such as the correctness of decisions \citep{arieli2018one}.
+The study most closely related to ours is \citet{deboModelsHerdingBehavior2009}, which examines a queueing system where common value objects are offered to agents.
+While \citet{deboModelsHerdingBehavior2009} focuses on queue length and its effect on agent decisions, showing that longer queues or stock-outs can increase demand, our work emphasizes allocation efficiency and the aggregation of private information.